-Here is drink that produces an image of a hard-nosed cocktail that will put hair on your chest.
-Even the word "cocktail" doesn't seem to go with the Rusty Nail.
+Here is a drink that produces an image of a hard-nosed cocktail that will put hair on your chest.
+Even the word “cocktail” doesn’t seem to go with the Rusty Nail.
 The drink hearkens back to the day when men were men and dogs slept in the garage.
-After a hard day of work, the man of the house needed a hard drink, not one of those fruity pink drinks in a prissy martini glass.
+After a hard day of work, the man of the house needed a hard drink, not one of those pink fruity drinks in a prissy martini glass.
 Jump forward 50 years and you have guys who sip Cosmopolitans and make goofy faces when they drink a shot of tequila, even though they have some salt and lime (lemon) to cover up the flavour.
 Hell, even flavourless vodka makes people squirm.
-Now a Rusty Nail, that’s a real drink.

 2 oz Scotch